-the largest community composting program in the United States that runs entirely on renewable resources
+the largest community composting program in the United States run entirely on renewable resources

-The NYC Compost Project is located at the Red Hook Community Farm and hosted by the Brooklyn Botanic Garden.
+The NYC Compost Project is located at the Columbia Street Farm and hosted by the Brooklyn Botanic Garden.
 With 1,900+ volunteers each year, the compost operation processes over 225 tons/year of organic material.
 Rather than being transported to distant landfills by gas-emitting garbage trucks, this material becomes a rich amendment to farm soil.

 Our year-round program has the only compost windrows in New York City created and maintained entirely by solar, wind, and human power.
 This means no gas-guzzling machines!
 The organic material used for the compost operation is derived from the farm itself (weeds, spoiled produce, spent crop material), and from several contributions made by community members and a rich spectrum of partners.